Profile

 Teaching

-Yassine also holds a master’s degree in Teaching French as a Foreign Language (F.L.E.) from the Université d’Artois and is a certified examiner for the DELF standardized tests.
-He acquired a wide experience in teaching and tutoring in English, French, and Linguistics at all levels, including language centers, primary and secondary schools, summer schools, detention centers, the Universities of Exeter (UK), Reading (UK), and Sorbonne-Nouvelle (France).
+Yassine also holds a master’s degree in Teaching French as a Foreign Language (F.L.E.) from the Université d’Artois and is a certified examiner for the DELF and DALF standardized tests.
+He is a dedicated educator who acquired a wide experience in teaching and tutoring in Languages and Literature at all levels, including language centers, primary and secondary schools, summer schools, detention centers, the Universities of Exeter (UK), Reading (UK), and Sorbonne-Nouvelle (France).
+In May 2023, he was awarded Princeton University’s Best of Access, Diversity, and Inclusion prize for ‘Outstanding Divisional Leadership’ in the Humanities.

-At Princeton, he initiated and presided over the jury of the first-ever Choix Goncourt USA, a literary prize that is part of the Académie Goncourt's initiative to involve university students around the world (The New Yorker’s coverage).
-He also co-founded, and is currently the President of, Princeton’s French & Francophone Society, a student-run organization that aims to promote Francophone languages and cultures on campus.
+At Princeton, he initiated and presided over the jury of the inaugural Choix Goncourt USA, a literary prize that is part of the Académie Goncourt's aim to involve university students around the world (The New Yorker’s coverage).
+He also co-founded Princeton’s French & Francophone Society (FFS), a student-run organization that aims to promote Francophone languages and cultures on campus.

 He is always happy to discuss and share his experiences with interested students and prospective applicants.